brucou/kingly/NOTES/DSL.md

 **TODO: I AM HERE**: clean below, keep only what has been decided which is pretty much delete all.
 But keep examples of properties for the chess and conduit app too.
 Try to express the props in the marble-like language but don't sweat it.
 The more important is to use the proposed syntax to see how it handles long property definition or how it looks like.
+- also decide if I should include examples in addition to paths. i.e. regular BDD

 ## Counter example
 Events: button click; Outputs: render command with counter to render: